Create your own daybed

 You can create your own “daybed” using a combination of a single mattress base (a.k.a boxspring) and mattress toppers (a.k.a mattress pillowtop) and cushions.
 Just to complicate things, IKEA sells their own daybeds - such as Hemnes - but our version of a daybed is something entirely different.
 The Bemz daybed concept is one of our original solutions for homes with either limited space or otherwise empty zones that could be put to better use.
 This idea requires a bit of ingenuity as it involves pulling different pieces together yourself, but the results are stunning and practical.
 Here are three different approaches to get you started...

 The second option ups the luxury quotient on your daybed.
 Follow the instructions above for creating the base.
-Next, add one or more of what IKEA sells as mattress toppers/mattress pads/mattress pillowtops (the name changes depending on where you live but basically these are thin mattresses - we cover anywhere from 4 cm to 18 cm wide).
-Then cover these mattresses by choosing from among hundreds of Bemz fabrics.
-Now style it with a variety of cushions in a theme you love to create an inviting summer sofa, perfect for lounging by day and hosting summer guests by night.
+Next, add one or more of what IKEA sells as mattress toppers/mattress pads/mattress pillowtops (the name changes depending on where you live but basically these are thin mattresses - we cover models from 4 cm to 18 cm thick).
+Then cover your mattresses by choosing from among hundreds of Bemz fabrics.
+Now style it with a variety of cushions in a theme you love to create an inviting sofa, perfect for lounging by day and hosting guests by night.

-Here’s an idea as simple as it is practical: push two single beds (also known as twin beds) or mattress bases (aka boxsprings) perpendicularly into a corner and use what Bemz refers to as daybed covers, along with plenty of cushions for back support to devise a cosy corner sofa.
+Here’s an idea as simple as it is practical: push two single beds (also known as twin beds) or mattress bases (aka boxsprings) perpendicularly into a corner and use our daybed covers, along with plenty of cushions for back support to devise a cosy corner sofa.
 Fill the cushions with extra blankets and bedding as a clever storage solution, ready to retrieve when you have overnight guests.
 Since our daybed covers show your chosen fabric on the top and all sides, it still looks great when the cushions are removed.

 How to cover your non-IKEA furniture